Welcome to the web pages for

 Printmaking Today Volume 23 2014 Issue 4 WINTER

 Winter Issue Highlights

-Profiles of Reinhard Behrens, Pascale Hemery, Andrzej Jackowski and an overview of new international work from London's Frieze to Argentina's print studios and reprensntations of the rainforests of Papua New Guinea.
+Profiles of Reinhard Behrens, Pascale Hemery, Andrzej Jackowski and an overview of new international work from London's Frieze to Argentina's print studios and representations of the rain forests of Papua New Guinea.

-Education: Mark Hampson guides us round the Royal Academy Schools and discusses dramtic projects emerging from Epsom Suite.
+Education: Mark Hampson guides us round the Royal Academy Schools and discusses dramatic projects emerging from Epsom Suite.
 Technical Features on Neo-Romantic etchings, letterpress lyrics and a celebration of revolutionary designer Peggy Angus.

 Volume 23 2014 Issue 3 AUTUMN 2014

 Features on Michael Craig-Martin - Objects of our time - Stephen Chambers - Perpetual Motion - Sumi Perera RE - Threads of meaning - plus our regular features.

 Volume 23 2014 Issue 1 SPRING - March 2014

 Features on Ruth Burgess, David Hockney RA, Ørnulf Opdahl and the installations of Nobuhiro Nakanishi.
 Yale salutes masterpieces of British biodiversity, and the National Trust inspires volunteers at Bewick' s birthplace.
 A comprehensive survey of the market for contemporary blue-chip prints, plus technical and practical features, listings, news & reviews